davidcarlisle/intent/README.md

 This is under my account for now but if there is interest in this I would move it (possibly to [MathML Refresh](https://mathml-refresh.github.io/) ?) so anyone  in the Working Group has write access.

+---

+I'm not at all sure this is the right interface.
+In particular it suffers from similar issues to the original spreadsheet, offering people write access to a 1000 line table may discourage contributions and probably lead to breakage.

+It might be better not to offer write access to existing entries and instead just have a form to allow contributions of new entries.
+However I am not sure if we have free access of a host that could support that.
+Hard to tell without trying, which is why I encourage people to try editing here.